Judge blocks Idaho prosecution of out-of-state abortion referrals

 But the judge found Labrador's interpretation went too far and enjoined him from prosecuting such cases until an underlying legal challenge to the abortion law is settled in court.

 "The Court finds that the Medical Providers have established that there is a genuine threat of prosecution.
-This threat has resulted in the chilling of the Medical Providers' speech - a well-established concrete injury," wrote Winmill, who was appointed by Democratic former President Bill Clinton.
+This threat has resulted in the chilling of the Medical Providers' speech - a well-established concrete injury," wrote Winmill, who was appointed by Democratic then-President Bill Clinton.

 Planned Parenthood and two doctors, known in the suit as the Medical Providers, sued in April to block the punishment, arguing the law violates the U.S. Constitution by prohibiting protected free speech and attempting to extend Idaho law beyond its borders.